 In 1629, Bhutan’s first legal code which was written at the time of unification read- “if the government cannot create happiness for its people, there is no purpose for the government.”

-In 1972, King Jigme Singye Wangchuck, the 4th King of Bhutan stated- “Gross National Happiness is more important than Gross Domestic Product.”
+In 1972, King Jigme Singye Wangchuck, the 4th King of Bhutan stated- “Gross National Happiness is more important than GDP.”

 These statements show that Bhutan puts emphasis on happiness of the people and eventually lead to the coinage of the term, Gross National Happiness.
 In order to encourage other countries to follow the example of Bhutan, certain events took place-

 In 2011, UN General Assembly passed a resolution “Happiness: towards a holistic approach to development”.
 It also addressed happiness as the “fundamental human goal.”

 In 2012, ‘High Level Meeting: Well-being and Happiness: Defining a New Economic Paradigm’ was organized in which the first World Happiness Report was issued.
 Due to this, 20 March was declared as the International Day of Happiness by UN.

 Four main pillars and nine domains of GNH

 Now let’s take a look at the base of this indicator, on what principles does it actually works?
 What helps the lawmakers to make any legislation regarding GNH?

 The four main pillars which form the base of GNH include sustainable development, good governance, environmental conservation and preservation and promotion of culture.

 ⦁ Psychological well-being